ltcRandomwalk/NESA/README.md

 #### Taint Analysis

-For all benchmarks, the experiment can finish within one hour.
+For all benchmarks, the experiment can finish within 6 hours.
+The time costs of the four small benchmarks `app-324`, `andors-trail`, `noisy-sounds`, and `tilt-mazes` are less than one hour.

 #### Experiments on Dynamic Information

 For all benchmarks, the experiment can finish within 6 hours.
-The time cost of the two small benchmarks `libtasn1-4.3` and `patch-2.7.1` is less than one hour.
+The time costs of the two small benchmarks `libtasn1-4.3` and `patch-2.7.1` are less than one hour.

 ---